-Greg Mackie, Chief Executive Officer, Place Leaders Association Limited
+Greg Mackie, CEO, Place Leaders Asia Pacific

-Greg Mackie is Chief Executive of Place Leaders - an international network committed to creating great public places for people.
+Greg Mackie is Chief Executive of Place Leaders Asia Pacific - an international network committed to creating great public places for people.
 A long-time arts and cultural advocate, for 23 years he co-owned Adelaide's most-loved indie bookstore - Imprints Booksellers.
 A former city councillor w he founded the Adelaide Festival of Ideas, and went on to a head up Arts SA from 2004-08.

 He was awarded a Medal of the Order of Australia (OAM) for services to the arts, and received the 2007 Dame Elizabeth Murdoch Cultural Leadership Award.
 As Deputy Chief Executive for former SA Premier Mike Rann, Greg's stewardship extended to the many great initiatives that emerged from the Adelaide Thinkers in Residence Program, and he chaired the SA Premier's Communications Advisory Group for a number of years.
 He became the SA Government's 'ageing provocateur' as head of the Office for Ageing.
 Still active in the arts and culture, Greg serves on a range of arts and community sector boards as well as undertaking consultancy.